On the Non-Flatness Nature of Noncommutative Minkowski Spacetime and the Singular Behavior of Probes: NC Minkowski Spacetime in Parabolic Coordinates

 For the definition and discussion of this coordinate system in the 3-D commutative case, see for example \cite{moon1971field}.
 If we denote the Minkowski spacetime coordinates as $ x^{\mu}=(x^1,x^2,x^3,x^4)=(u,v,\phi,t),$ then the tetrad can be compactly specified by

 and the corresponding metric tensor and the inverse metric tensor are given by

 We choose this coordinate system because the corresponding tetrad is dependent on two coordinates.
-Also, for the transformation $(u,v,\phi,t) \longrightarrow (uv\cos\phi,uv\sin\phi, \tfrac{1}{2}(u^2-v^2),t)$ from parabolic system to Cartesian system, the Jacobian determinant, which is equal to $(u^2+v^2)uv$, vanishes in a nontrivial subset of the domain of the transformation.

 In addition to the symmetric nature of the metric, we also have $g_{uu}=g_{vv}$.
-This results in 6 distinct nonzero Christoffel symbols in the zeroth order case, and they are worked out to be
+This results in 6 distinct non-zero Christoffel symbols in the zeroth order case, and they are worked out to be

 But in this commutative case, the Riemann tensor $R_{\mu\nu\rho}^{(0)}{}^{u}$, the Ricci tensor $R_{\mu\nu}^{(0)}$ and the curvature scalar $R^{(0)}$ are all zero.

 Let's promote the two coordinates $u$ and $v$ as noncommuting operators with the commutation relation